shadownet-irc/Website/site/rules.md

 Depending on the severity of the infraction, measures may be taken at a network level.

+Channel owners may run their channel as they see fit.
+They do not have to give justification for any action they take, but doing such a thing is usually a good idea.

+Your IP address should remain cloaked unless you remove the cloak or other mitigating circumstances.
+For logistics reasons, ShadowNET staff will always have the ability to see any client's real IP address.

 ## ShadowNET Administrative Policy

 ShadowNET operators and administrators will not get involved in channel matters unless they have flags in that channel.
 ShadowNET staff will not care about what goes on in channels unless they need to or are talking in them.
-ShadowNET staff is not any different from normal users except for a flag and a lot of extra work.
+ShadowNET staff is not any different from normal users except for a star next to their name and a lot of extra work.

 K-lines are reserved only for those who truly earn them.